MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-manager-enroll.md

 DEM enrolls Windows 10/11 devices in shared device mode, so device limit restrictions won't work on them.
 Instead, you can configure a hard limit for these devices in the Azure AD admin center.
 For more information, see [Manage device identities by using the Azure portal](/azure/active-directory/devices/device-management-azure-portal#configure-device-settings).

 ### Intune Company Portal

-* Device users can't wipe DEM-enrolled devices from Company Portal.
+Only the local device appears in the Company Portal app or Company Portal website.
+Device users can't wipe DEM-enrolled devices from Company Portal.
 You have to sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) to wipe these devices.
-* Only the local device appears in the Company Portal app or Company Portal website.

 ### Number of accounts
-There's a limit of 150 Device Enrollment Manager (DEM) accounts in Microsoft Intune.
+There's a limit of 150 DEM accounts in Microsoft Intune.

 ## Add a device enrollment manager